Strida KS3 Gearbox Replacement

 The next step is to remove the KS3 Internal lock ring.
 This lock ring should be loosened before removing the kickstand bolt so that the KS3 gearbox does not turn in the bike frame.
 The KS3 Internal lock ring is removed using a 95 mm hook wrench.
-The one displayed in the photo is the Strida 95 mm hook wrench.
-I also stock a custom designed 95 mm hook wrench for this operation.

 After the KS3 Internal Lock ring is loose or removed then the belt can be loosened by sliding and rotating the Strida KS3 gearbox in side the bike frame.

 Before the KS3 gearbox can be removed from the bike frame the left crank needs to be removed.
 Removal of the crank requires removing the crank bolt.
 The crank bolt can be very tight so care is required that the 8 mm hex key is placed firmly in the hex bolt while turning.
 Using a long 8 mm hex key for removing the crank bolt is a good idea for the extra leverage.